 Our policies are to ensure the safety and enjoyment of all of our attendees, guests, volunteers, and exhibitors while working in conjunction with federal, state, and local laws along with the policies of the Phoenix Convention Center.

-Phoenix Fan Fest reserves the right to revoke the membership badge of anyone found in violation of these policies.
+*Phoenix Comicon reserves the right to revoke the membership badge of anyone found in violation of these policies.
 Any violation which involves activities prohibited by law will result in notification of the proper authorities.

 - Membership fees are non-refundable.